For the ‘day job’ I use a 27″ 5K iMac or a MacBook Pro 16 when #WFH.

 A Brother HL3170 CDW laser printer.
 What a revelation owning a laser printer has been.
 I don’t print a lot, but fannying around with an inkjet is no longer something I concern myself with as ink spills, paper jams and dry ink are not a concern with a laser printer.

 Text editor, fonts, OS and utility software

 On a Mac I do almost everything via Alfred; I swear by the clipboard memory feature.
-For Linux I use

 I tend to code with my editor on the left, browser on the right.
 I want to use Safari all the time but the dev tools are awful.
 Plus it has so many shortcomings regarding web platform features.

 I don’t have Facebook.
 I do have Twitter but would be fine if it disappeared tomorrow.
-I used to use Tweetbot until Twitter hobbled everything.
-Now I just use it via the website.

 Desk and chair